shihankanungo/shihankanungo.github.io/courses.md

 ## Linear Algebra and Matrix Theory

+> "It is my experience that proofs involving matrices can be shortened by 50% if one throws the matrices out." --- Emil Artin (Geometric Algebra, p.
+14)

 - **MATH 229** *Advanced Matrix Theory*.
 Fall 2024.
 SJSU (A+)<br>
   <small>Eigenvalues, unitary equivalence and Schur’s theorem.
 Normal, Hermitian and symmetric real matrices.
 Positive definite matrices, polar and singular value factorizations</small> <br>
   <small><small>Textbook: Horn and Johnson. <i>Matrix Analysis.</i></small></small>